Isakn2/Home_Sales/README.md

 ## Environment

 This project was implemented on **Google Colab**, which provides an easy environment to run Spark.
-Below are the steps to set up and run the project on **Google Colab** or any local environment with Spark installed.

 ## Conclusion